 Best Open Banking API Providers for Developers (2026)

 Your team should not pick an open banking API provider from a headline bank count.
-The best open banking API providers for developers in 2026 are the ones that cover your customers’ countries and banks, give you a sandbox that behaves like production, and ship documentation your engineers can live in for months — not the vendor with the largest EU map on a sales deck.
-This guide walks through that evaluation order: geography first, then sandbox and developer experience, then API surface, then how to narrow eight plausible names to a short list you can pilot in a week.
+The best open banking API providers for developers in 2026 are the ones that cover your customers’ countries and banks, give you a sandbox that behaves like production, and ship documentation your engineers can live in for months — not the vendor with the largest map on a sales deck.
+The right shortlist depends on region (EU, UK, US, LatAm) and build stage (hobby sandbox, indie live traffic, startup production, enterprise) as much as on API surface.
+This guide walks through that order: geography first, free-tier and pricing friction, sandbox and docs, API products, then how to narrow to two or three names you can pilot in a week.

 Open banking API provider (for developers): A licensed aggregator that exposes one REST (or SDK) integration to reach many banks for payment initiation, account data, or verification — so your product team ships features instead of maintaining separate bank connectors per country.